glmess/uol/Microservices composition.md

 The Medley DSL allows users to declare and configure processes to use and to compose.
 In particular, the Medley DSL enables users to express how to compose processes altogether according to the events that can occur on their respective output streams.

-The code extract below gives an overview of a composition of a set of processes and enables us to introduce the DSL, with the help of Fig.3 that gives a subset of the grammar.
+The code extract below gives an overview of a composition of a set of processes.

 The code block below describes a composition that periodically (line 2, 13) checks for new high-priority issues created on a specific GitHub 2 repository.
 If a new issue is detected, it notifies the user by sending her an email containing the issue’s URL.The email service is selected from a pool of interchangeable services, enabling fault-tolerance on service unavailability.
 It also notifies the user if an error is encountered with the GitHub service when polling for new issues.
 Furthermore,this example enables us to highlight some key language operators of the Medley DSL, and concepts of the Medleyplatform.
 (E. Ben Hadj Yahia et al., 2016)

 	 composition {
 	2 	process tick = require("Medley/Tick");